brunocodutra/metal/README.md

 ## Portable

-Metal is continuously tested on [Travis CI][travis.metal] and [Appveyor CI][appveyor.metal].
-It is known to work on GCC 4.7+, Clang 3.8+ and on the latest releases of Visual Studio and Xcode.
+Metal is known to work on GCC 4.7+, Clang 3.8+ and on the latest releases of Visual Studio and Xcode.

 ## Documentation